 We must do what is possible today to create a more solid foundation to implement the transformational change on the horizon.
 We can’t do that if we don’t acknowledge and discuss what are the failings of the current system.
 Whilst those yet to be dependent on care, can wait for the transformation coming, those in it today shouldn’t be expected to.

 Duncan Dunlop, CEO of Who Cares?
 Scotland, which is a member of the Scottish Children’s Services Coalition.
-The article first appeared in The Scotsman on 4th July 2019.
+This article first appeared in The Scotsman on 4th July 2019.